mlanza/seqkit/README.md

 These can be issued directly in [OpenCode](https://opencode.ai) — by you or the agent.
 Being command line, these can be used by any agentic runtime (Claude, Gemini, etc.) with Computer Use.

 All `notes` commands receive the primary operand directly or via stdin.
-This enables you to execute one or many commands.
+This is useful for composing compound commands.

 You must run Logseq in Developer Mode.
 Flip it on under `Settings > Advanced`.
 Then enable the local HTTP API via the button in the upper right.
 You must [set up a token](https://wiki.jamesravey.me/books/software-misc/page/logseq-http-api).
 This setup and tooling transforms Logseq into a lightweight MCP server.